Indexing Techniques for Graph Reachability Queries: Plain Reachability Indexes

 \textit{\textbf{Other approaches for non-tree edges}}.
-There also exist a few early approaches that are designed to deal with the problem of non-tree edges in the interval labeling technique, including Tree-SSPI \cite{10.5555/1083592.1083651}, Dual-labeling \cite{1617443}, and GRIPP \cite{10.1145/1247480.1247573}.
+There also exist a few early approaches that are designed to deal with the problem of non-tree edges in the interval labeling technique.
+These include Tree-SSPI \cite{10.5555/1083592.1083651}, Dual-labeling \cite{1617443}, and GRIPP \cite{10.1145/1247480.1247573}.
 These early indexes have specific designs that are different from the ones in GRAIL and Ferrari.
 We briefly discuss them below. \\ \textbf{Tree-SSPI} \cite{10.5555/1083592.1083651} distinguishes two kinds of paths in a DAG: \textit{tree paths} of only tree edges, and \textit{remaining paths} of non-tree edges.
-A target vertex $t$ is reachable from a source vertex $s$ via one of these, and the former case can be simply addressed by interval labeling.
-For remaining paths, additional information is kept about the predecessors of the target vertex that is used for answering the query.\\ \textbf{Dual-labeling} \cite{1617443} also leverages the interval labeling technique to deal with reachability caused by tree paths.
+A target vertex $t$ is reachable from a source vertex $s$ via one of these.
+Tree paths can be simply addressed by interval labeling.
+For remaining paths, additional information is kept about the predecessors of the target vertex.\\ \textbf{Dual-labeling} \cite{1617443} also leverages the interval labeling technique to deal with reachability caused by tree paths.
 The interval $[v_a,v_b)$ is kept for each vertex $v$, where $v_a$ and $v_b-1$ are the preorder and postorder numbers of $v$ respectively (this is equivalent to the original one as $Q_r(s,t)$ can be simply processed by checking whether $t_a$ is in the range of $[s_a,s_b)$).
 Dual-labeling records a \textit{link table} to process reachability caused by paths of non-tree edges.
 Specifically, if there is a non-tree edge $(u,v)$ such that $v$ is not reachable from $u$ via tree paths, the \textit{link} $u_a\rightarrow [v_a,v_b)$ is recorded in the link table.
-Then, in the link table, if two links $u_a\rightarrow [v_a,v_b)$ and $x_a\rightarrow [y_a,y_b)$ satisfy the condition that $x_a$ is in the range of $[v_a,v_b)$, an additional link $u_a\rightarrow [y_a,y_b)$ is recorded in the link table as well, \textit{i.e.}, computing and storing the transitive closure of the link table.
+Then, in the link table, if two links $u_a\rightarrow [v_a,v_b)$ and $x_a\rightarrow [y_a,y_b)$ satisfy the condition that $x_a$ is in the range of $[v_a,v_b)$, an additional link $u_a\rightarrow [y_a,y_b)$ is recorded in the link table as well.
+This essentially computes and stores the transitive closure of the link table.
 Given a query $Q_r(s,t)$ that cannot be processed by the intervals of $s$ and $t$, dual-labeling looks for a link $u_a\rightarrow [v_a,v_b)$ such that $u_a$ is in the range of $[s_a,s_b)$ and $t_a$ is in the range of $[v_a,v_b)$. \\ \textbf{GRIPP} \cite{10.1145/1247480.1247573} performs a DFS and directly computes intervals of vertices on a general graph that can have cycles.
-As the incoming degree of a vertex $v$ in the graph can be $k>1$, $v$ will be considered having $k$ instances in GRIPP.
-One of the $k$ instances is treated as the \textit{tree instance} of $v$, denoted as $v'$.
-During the DFS, the outgoing neighbours of tree instances will be visited while the search will not be expanded for the case of non-tree instances.
+As the incoming degree of a vertex $v$ in the graph can be larger than $1$, $v$ will be considered having an instance for each incoming edge.
+One of these instances is treated as the \textit{tree instance} of $v$, denoted as $v'$.
+During the DFS, the outgoing neighbors of tree instances will be visited while the search will not be expanded for the case of non-tree instances.
 For processing $Q_r(s,t)$, GRIPP uses the interval of the tree instance $s'$ to retrieve a set of vertex instances that are reachable from $s'$, denoted as reachable instance set (RIS) of $s$ or $RIS(s)$.
 If any instance of $t$ is in $RIS(s)$, query result $True$ is immediately returned.
 Otherwise, the non-tree instances in $RIS(s)$ are retrieved to check reachability.
-This procedure is performed recursively until none instance of $t$ is reached, and in this case query result $False$ is returned.
+This procedure is performed recursively until no instance of $t$ can be reached, in which case the query result is $False$.